matze-dd/Tex2txt/README.md

 The goal especially applies to documents containing displayed equations.
 Problems with interpunction and case sensitivity would arise, if equation environments were simply removed or replaced by fixed text.
+Used in batch mode, the script can help to create a single compact report from language examination of a complete document tree.

 In some sense, the script compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell software.